First in the series: Organize the White Working Class!

 Hillbilly Nationalists also tells the story of three other organizing efforts.
 As the Young Patriots declined a new community organization in Chicago, Rising up Angry, returned to a style more like JOIN but still informed by the radicalism of the Young Patriots.

-Angry combined radical, anti-racist, feminist, and working class identities and interests in a single organization without getting bogged down in endless debate about the “agent of history” or the “primary contradiction.”
+Angry combined radical, anti-racist, feminist, and working-class identities and interests in a single organization without getting bogged down in an endless debate about the “agent of history” or the “primary contradiction.”
 And they avoided, or at least blunted, the kind of debilitating internal division and splits that chase people away.

 Rising Up Angry practiced an early form of what we now call “intersectionality.”
 But instead of simply seeing how people are divided into distinct sections, they learned that the lines of power that divided people were also paths of resistance along which determined activists could push back.
 Class was the central organizing principle for Angry’s work, but even the communists who contributed so much to Angry learned that class consciousness would flourish best if not grasped too tightly.